-From an application perspective quantum search algorithms have several applications, as it can be used to extract statistic, such as the minimal element from an unordered data set more quickly than is possible on a classical computer\cite{min}.
+From a practical perspective quantum search algorithms have several applications such as, it can be used to extract statistics such as the minimal element from an unordered data set more quickly than is possible on a classical computer \cite{min}.
 It has been extended to solve various problems like finding different measures of central tendency like mean \cite{mean} and median \cite{median}.
-It can be used to speed up algorithms for some problem in NP specifically those problems for which a straightforward search for a solution is the best algorithm known.
+It can be used to speed up algorithms for NP problems, specifically those problems for which a straightforward search for a solution is the best algorithm known.
 Finally it can be used to speedup the search for keys to the cryptographic systems such as widely used Data Encryption Standard (DES).\\

-In the field of e-commerce we have seen recommended system collects information on the preferences of users for a set of items.
-The information can be acquired explicitly (by collecting user's ratings) or implicitly (monitoring user's behavior)\cite{lee,nun,choi}.
+In the field of e-commerce we have seen recommendation system collects information on the preferences of users for a set of items.
+The information can be acquired explicitly (by collecting user's ratings) or implicitly (monitoring user's behavior) \cite{lee,nun,choi}.
 It make uses of different sources of information for providing user with prediction and recommended items.
-They try to balance various factors like accuracy, novelty, dispersity and stability in the recommended items.
+Further, it tries to balance various factors like accuracy, novelty, dispersity and stability in the recommended items.
 Collaborative filtering plays an important role in the recommendations although they are often used with other filtering techniques like content-based, knowledge-based.
-Another important approach in recommending process is the k-nearest neighbor hood approach in which we find the k nearest neighbors of the search item.
-Recently recommendation system implementations has increased and has facilitated in diverse areas \cite{park} like recommending various topics like music, television , book documents; in e-learning and e-commerce; application in markets and web search \cite{car,serr,zai,huang,castro,costa,Mcnally}.
+Another important approach in recommending process is the k-nearest neighbor approach in which we find the k-nearest neighbors of the search item.
+Recently recommendation system implementations has increased and has facilitated in diverse areas \cite{park} like recommending various topics like music, television , book documents; in e-learning and e-commerce; application in markets and web search \cite{car,car2,serr,zai,huang,castro,costa,Mcnally}.
 Mostly these recommendations are done in structured classical database .\\

-NP problems\cite{NPProblems} have been explored in general to be solved using Grover Search \cite{grover-framework}.
+NP problems \cite{NPProblems} have been explored in general to be solved using Grover Search \cite{grover-framework}.
 In extension to that optimization problems have been used to find solution to various specific applications.
-The class of NP Optimization problem (NPO)\cite{NPO} exists which finds solution for the combinatorial optimization problems under specific conditions.
+The class of NP Optimization problem (NPO) \cite{NPO} exists which finds solution for the combinatorial optimization problems under specific conditions.\\